akostrik/stage_telegram_python/README.md

 Copy `server1/.env` to `server2/.env`

-Note: Be careful not to publish this file on the internet and not to transmit it to unknown people.
+Note: Be careful not to publish this file on the internet and not to transmit it to unknown people

 <!-- TOC --><a name="setup"></a>
 ## Setup